-This course is designed to introduce students to very recent, complex issues in both criminal and civil law.
-Particular emphasis will be placed on some of the Ahot@ issues in the law, which means this class syllabus may be more fluid than others.
-Among other things, you will learn about recent developments in the law of search and seizure.
+This course is designed to introduce students to very recent, complex issues in criminal law.
+Particular emphasis will be placed on some of the "hot" issues in the law, which means this class syllabus may be more fluid than others.
+Among other things, you will learn about recent developments in Constitutional principles.
 We will also discuss the federal death penalty and how a capital case is tried in the courtroom.
-In addition, we will learn about how a prosecutor decides to charge an offense and what considerations go into that decision, as a lead-up to several weeks of discussion of the Special Counsel investigation.
-Students will become familiar with federal charging documents, including indictments and informations, as well as the law of evidence, but the focus will be on understanding some of the most current issues of the day as they relate to criminal legal issues.
-In addition, the student will be exposed to ethical considerations in prosecuting certain cases.
-Materials will be made available through CANVAS, although some may be given out in class.
+In addition, we will learn about how a prosecutor decides to charge an offense, what considerations go into that decision and how the Grand Jury helps to formulate that decision.
+Students will become familiar with federal charging documents, including Indictments and Informations, as well as discovery obligations, but the focus will be on understanding some of the most current issues of the day as they relate to criminal legal matters.
+In addition, the student will be exposed to ethical considerations in prosecuting criminal cases.
+Readings will include uploads, but there is no assigned book for this course.
+This is a terrific opportunity to learn about significant legal developments in criminal law directly from a federal prosecutor.